 In this blog post, we share our overland-trip experience.
 For all general travel information, please make use of guidebooks on the region.
 Two guidebooks we used in Kazakhstan were:

-- Bradt Kazakhstan Travel Guide (best on where to visit what)
+- Bradt Kazakhstan Travel Guide (best on where to visit what).

 - Lonely Planet’s Central Asia (stronger on practicalities like where to eat and sleep).

-Our Overland Journey in Kazakhstan
+- Overland Camping in Kazakhstan

 Index for our Our Kazakhstan Travel Budget Report